todschmidt/camp_calendar/README.md

     -   `google_credentials.json` (obtained from Google Cloud Console)
     -   `token.json` (generated automatically on the first run)
 3.  **Run the script**:
+    The `debug_runner.py` script allows you to simulate a webhook event by reading a payload from a local file (`temp.txt`).

     ```bash
-    python camp_sync/core.py
+    python debug_runner.py
     ```

 ---

-## Monitoring and Manual Triggers
+## Monitoring and Notifications

-The system includes features for monitoring failures and manually triggering a sync.

 ### Failure Notifications

--   If the Lambda function repeatedly fails to process a message from Checkfront or via email, the message is sent to a Dead-Letter Queue (DLQ).
+-   If the Lambda function repeatedly fails to process a message from the SQS queue, the message is moved to a Dead-Letter Queue (DLQ).
 -   A CloudWatch Alarm monitors this DLQ.
-If a message appears in it, an email alert is sent to the `notification_email` you provide.
+If a message appears, an SNS topic sends an email alert to the `notification_email` you provide.
--   **Action Required**: Upon deploying, you will receive an email from AWS Notification.
-You **must click the confirmation link** in this email to activate the alert subscription.
+-   **Action Required**: When you first deploy, AWS will send a confirmation email.
+You **must click the link** in this email to activate the alert subscription.

-### Manual Trigger via Email

-You can manually start a sync process by sending an email to a configured address.

--   **Trigger Address**: `sync@your-domain.com` (where `your-domain.com` is the domain you provide).
--   The content of the email does not matter; the act of receiving it is what triggers the sync.

-#### Email Trigger Setup

-To enable this feature, you must prove to AWS that you own the domain.

-1.  **Run `terraform apply`**: After applying the configuration, Terraform will output a value for `ses_domain_verification_token`.
-2.  **Add a TXT Record**: Go to your DNS provider's control panel (e.g., GoDaddy, Namecheap, AWS Route 53) and add a new `TXT` record with the name `_amazonses.your-domain.com` and the value provided in the Terraform output.
-3.  **Wait for Verification**: It may take up to 72 hours for AWS to see the DNS record and verify the domain, but it usually happens within an hour.
-You can check the status in the AWS SES console under "Verified identities".

-Once the domain is verified, any email sent to the trigger address will start the sync process.

 ---